-How to Roast Garlic in the oven -using whole heads of garlic or peeled garlic cloves- with tips on how to store it, preserve it and use it in your everyday cooking!
-Roasted garlic is transformed into the most buttery, earthy, sweet, caramelized treat – with a multitude of uses in the kitchen!
+How to make Roasted Garlic in the oven -using whole heads of garlic or peeled garlic cloves- with tips on how to store it, preserve it and use it in your everyday cooking!
+Roasted garlic is transformed into the most buttery, earthy, sweet, caramelized treat – with a multitude of uses in the kitchen.
+With a Video!

 Here’s a basic “how-to” recipe for roasted garlic, made in the oven- two different ways, with a little instruction on how to store it, preserve it, and how to use it in your everyday cooking.
 Now you may be wondering what the big deal is about roasted garlic.
 Many of you have already been doing this for years!
 I know.